dagvie/SEIS-631-Final-project-/README.md

 - **Key Variables:**
   - `Price` — Housing price
   - `Avg.
 Area Income` — Average income in the surrounding area
-  - (Other variables may include area population, number of rooms, etc.)
+  - Other variables include area population, number of rooms, etc.
 - **Cleaning/Filtering Steps:**
   - Removed rows with missing values
   - Verified columns were in correct numeric format
-  - Created indicator for “high-income area” using an income threshold (if applicable)
+  - Drop NAs and duplicates
   - Extract cities and states from the addresses columns

 ---

 ## 4. Methods
 ### Permutation Test
-- **Test Statistic:** The difference in mean housing prices between high-income and non-high-income areas.
+- **Test Statistic:** The difference in mean housing price per bedroom between Colorado and minnesota
 - **Simulation Under the Null:**
   - Shuffle the income-group labels randomly across all observations.
   - Recalculate the difference in mean housing prices for each shuffle.